JAX on NVIDIA GPUs Part 1: Fundamentals and best practices

 JAX's true power on GPUs comes from leveraging XLA's automatic optimizations and implementing strategic memory management.
 These core techniques form the foundation for achieving peak performance across all your GPU workloads.

-JAX automatically compiles to optimized CUDA kernels and fuses operations:
+JAX automatically compiles to optimized NVIDIA CUDA kernels and fuses operations:

 @jax.jit # Compiles to efficient GPU kernels